Donald Trump Fast Facts

 1996 - Buys out and becomes executive producer of the Miss Universe, Miss USA and Miss Teen USA pageants.

-January 2004 - "The Apprentice," with Trump acting as host, launches on NBC.
+January 2004 - "The Apprentice," with Trump acting as host, premieres on NBC.

 August 18, 2004 - Relaunches a board game called "Trump, the Game," an updated version of a 1989 game with the same name.